Star Wars: The Force Awakens: United States and Canada

 In the United States and Canada, The Force Awakens was released on December 18, 2015.
 It made a record-breaking $57 million from Thursday night previews, (Note: The $57 million figure incorporates revenues generated from the "Star Wars Marathon Event" from 135 theaters in which all previous six Star Wars films were shown along with Star Wars: The Force Awakens.
 Ticket prices cost $59.99 for all the films (including The Force Awakens) at an average of $8.57 per movie.) of which IMAX screenings generated a record-breaking $5.7 million from 391 screens.
 On its opening day, the film grossed $119.1 million, marking the biggest single- and opening-day record and the first time a film has earned more than $100 million in a single day.
 Without Thursday-night grosses, the film earned the second-largest opening-day gross and a record of $247.9 million for its opening weekend.
 The debut was 19% bigger than the previous record holders The Avengers (2012) ($207 million) and Jurassic World (2015) ($208 million).
 The opening weekend figure included an IMAX opening-weekend record of $30.1 million (12.65%) from 391 IMAX theaters, which nearly amounts to the $252.5 million total earned by Return of the Jedi—the second-lowest-grossing film in the series—in its original run.
 2D screenings accounted for 53% of the total opening gross while 3D accounted for 47%.
 RealD 3D comprised $78 million of the opening gross, setting a new record.
 At that time, the film had the biggest December opening weekend, breaking the previous record held by The Hobbit: An Unexpected Journey (2012).
-It would hold this record until it was surpassed by Spider-Man: No Way Home (2021) six years later.
+It would hold this record for six years until it was surpassed by Spider-Man: No Way Home (2021).
 Revenues in the film's second weekend decreased by only 39.8% in the United States and Canada, earning $149.2 million, to remain in first place at the box office and recording the biggest second weekend of all time.

-On January 2, after just 16 days of release, it became the second film (following Avatar) to gross over $700 million in the United States and Canada, and on January 6 became the highest-grossing film of all time domestically, doing so in 20 days.
+On January 2, after just 16 days of release, it became the second film (following Avatar) to gross over $700 million in the United States and Canada.
+On January 6, it became the highest-grossing film of all time domestically in 20 days, and continued to hold this record until it was overtaken by Spider-Man: Brand New Day (2026).
 On January 9, it became the first film in cinematic history to cross $800 million domestically unadjusted for inflation.
 On February 5, The Force Awakens became the first film to earn over $900 million, unadjusted for inflation, in the United States and Canada.
 The film fell outside of the top ten for the first time in its eleventh weekend during the weekend February 26–28, 2016, and did not achieve $1 million in ticket sales for the first time in its fourteenth weekend.